The charming story of Miskel Spillman, the 80-year-old grandmother who once hosted ‘SNL’

 Spillman’s contest entry was a punchy pitch that abided by the 25-word count limit in the rules: “I’m 80 years old.
 I need one more cheap thrill since my doctor told me I only have another 25 years left.”

 She told the Associated Press at the time that her message was inspired by her frequent declaration that she would live until 105.
-(According to online records, she died a little more than ten years shy of her goal.)
+(According to online records, she died roughly ten years shy of her goal.)

 Spillman seemingly didn’t mind poking fun at her age, hitting the comedic beat again in the November episode that featured the finalists.
 Each contestant had a moment to introduce themselves in the cold open, and she kept hers simple: “I’m Miskel Spillman.
 I’m old.”